tobico/tinysignals/README.md

 ## Introduction

 Tinysignals are like regular variables that allow you to subscribe to changes on them.
-They provide a simple, lightweight alternative to more complex observerables or event listeners.
+They provide a simple, lightweight alternative to more complex observables or event listeners.

 ## Signal types